rightjs/rightjs-docs/docs/en/browsers.md

 ## Quirks Mode

-To make RightJS work correctly with styles and dimensions in the Internet Explorer and Opera browsers you have to specify the document type definition on your page.
-For example like this one
+To make RightJS work correctly with styles and dimensions on Internet Explorer and Opera browsers you have to specify the document type definition on your page.
+For example:

     <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.1//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml11.dtd">